 When employees update their goals, they are prompted to pick a status to reflect how they believe they are performing on their goal.
 The statuses are as follows:

-1. On Track typically means that the employee feels good about where the goal is and believes they will be able to accomplish the goal.
+- On Track indicates the employee feels good about where the goal is and believes they can accomplish the goal by due date.

-2. Progressing means that the goal is moving forward, but the employee is not 100% confident they will be able to accomplish everything in the goal.
+- Progressing means that the goal is moving forward, but the employee is not 100% confident they can accomplish everything in the goal.
 They may, however, be able to get the goal back on track.

-3. Off Track typically means the employee is not feeling good about their progress on the goal, and they will most likely not be able to accomplish the entire goal.
+- Off Track indicates the employee does not feel good about their progress on the goal and will most likely be unable to accomplish the entire goal.

 When an employee is finished working on a goal, they will have two options for marking the goal ended: